n0-ware/book-of-n0ware/Writeups and Notes/TryHackMe/Events/Advent of Cyber 2021/Day 06 - Advent of Cyber 2021.md

 - `echo` will tell the system to print some random value to know that we have code execution
 - `;` is a delimiter to separate two statements.
 - `system(\$_GET)` is the classic `PHP` backdoor, setting it up to that when we make a `GET` request with a parameter we can get any code execution that we want.
 We need to escape the `$` with `\` for it to work with `curl`.
-- `['cmd']` is the parameter we want executed.
+- `['cmd']` is the parameter we want to be executed.
 It can be anything, as we will tell the server what we to substitute for `cmd` later in the URL parameter we use for **RCE**

 > The spaces are intentional